12 Best Practices for Monitoring Azure Environments in LogicMonitor Envision

 Map everything back to real business services, not just raw infrastructure

-And that’s the real goal: smarter monitoring that actually makes life easier for CloudOps teams.
+And that’s the real goal: smarter monitoring that actually makes life easier for devOps teams.

 Ready to Make Azure Monitoring Work for You?

-With LM Envision, you’re getting the visibility, automation, and service focus you need to catch issues early, protect your users, and keep your cloud running strong.
+LM Envision is a comprehensive monitoring solution designed to simplify Azure observability and performance management at scale.
+With LM Envision, you get the visibility, automation, and service focus needed to catch issues early, protect your users, and keep your cloud running strong.

 Senior Product Manager for Hybrid Cloud Observability